takushim/tanitracer/README.md

 ```
 frcplot.py -d 80 -X 8 [path_to_results]/*.txt
 ```
 `-d` specifies the size of grouping.
 In this case, files are divided into groups of 80 files, and then each group is divided into two groups (40 files to group #1 and 40 files to group #2).
 Two super-resolved images are reconstructed from the files divided into group #1 and those divided into group #2, respectively.
 The filenames of two images are `plot_eachXX_1.tif` and `plot_eachXX_2.tif`.
+Drift correction is performed similarly to `taniplot.py` reading `align.txt` and applying the drift of each line to each set of 500 frames.

 `firecalc.py` calculate the FRC curve and determine FIRE value from the two super-resolved files.
 ```